SquiggleTools/boston-ts-website/.github/DEVELOPMENT.md

 pnpm run lint --fix
 ```

-Note that you'll likely need to run `pnpm build` before `pnpm lint` so that lint rules which check the file system can pick up on any built files.

 ## Type Checking

 You should be able to see suggestions from [TypeScript](https://typescriptlang.org) in your editor for all open files.